lqch/Git-Lesson/index.md

 3-4 October 2022

 ## About using git and github
--Organising work of your own and with others
+Organising work of your own and with others

-Git allows you to save your work at important points in time Github is for sharing work
+- Git allows you to save your work at important points in time
+- Github is for sharing work
-Gitkraken is GUI for git
+- Gitkraken is GUI for git

 ## Structure of github repository
 - readme.md (markdown)